Local extinction: Discussion

-A local extinction can be useful for research: in the case of the Bay checkerspot butterfly, scientists, including Paul R. Ehrlich, chose not to intervene as a population disappeared from an area in order to study the process.
+A local extinction can be useful for research: in the case of the bay checkerspot butterfly, scientists, including Paul R. Ehrlich, chose not to intervene as a population disappeared from an area in order to study the process.

-Many crocodilian species have experienced localized extinction, particularly the saltwater crocodile (Crocodylus porosus), which has been extirpated from Vietnam, Thailand, Java, and many other areas.
+Many crocodilian species have experienced localized extinction, particularly the saltwater crocodile (Crocodylus porosus), which has been extirpated from Vietnam, Thailand, Java and many other areas.

-Major environmental events, such as volcanic eruptions, may lead to large numbers of local extinctions, such as with the 1980 Mount St. Helens eruption, which led to a fern spike extinction.
+Major environmental events, such as volcanic eruptions, may lead to large numbers of local extinctions, such as with the 1980 Mount St Helens eruption, which led to a fern spike extinction.

 Heat waves can lead to local extinction.
 In New Zealand, during the summer of 2017–2018, sea surface temperatures around parts of South Island exceeded 23 C, which was well above normal.
-Air temperatures were also high, exceeding 30 C. These high temperatures, coupled with small wave height, led to the local extinction of Bull Kelp (Durvillaea spp.) from Pile Bay.
+Air temperatures were also high, exceeding 30 C. These high temperatures, coupled with small wave height, led to the local extinction of bull kelp (Durvillaea spp.) from Pile Bay.

-Lagoa Santa, Brazil has lost almost 70% of the local fish species over the last 150 years.
+Lagoa Santa, a lake in Lagoa Santa, Brazil, has lost almost 70% of the local fish species over the last 150 years.
 These include Acestrorhynchus lacustris, Astyanax fasciatus, and Characidium zebra.
-This could be caused by the introduction of non-native species, like Talapia rendalli, into the lagoon, changes in water level and organic pollution.
+This could be caused by the introduction of non-native species, such as Tilapia rendalli, into the lagoon, changes in water level and organic pollution.

 Local extinctions can be reversed, in some cases artificially.
 Wolves are a species that have been reintroduced into parts of their historical range.
 This has happened with red wolves (Canis rufus) in the United States in the late 1980s and also grey wolves in Yellowstone National Park in the mid-1990s.
 There have been talks of reintroducing wolves in Scotland, Japan, and Mexico.